ImranSuhailCubic/storm-kube/README.md

 replicationcontroller/storm-worker-controller   1         1         0       30s
 ```

-Get the port shown after 8080 for service/storm-ui in the output above.
+The UI service for Storm will listen on port 30001.
-Get IP for the Vagrant VM and from our host os broswer access storm-ui with http://vagrant-vm-ip:storm-ui-port
+Get IP for the Vagrant VM and from our host os broswer access storm-ui with http://vagrant-vm-ip:30001
 Example: http://172.28.128.4:31007

+To change the port for storm ui, edit storm-ui-service.json and change the port under "nodePort"

 # Manual setup for storm cluster